kintohub/kintohub-docs/docs/examples/todo-list/tutorial.md

 The Todo List app stores all todos in a MongoDB database.
 It persists the data with a storage volume, so your data are safe, even when the service restarts.
 To deploy a mongo database, we can use the KintoHub Catalog.

 Note: In order to keep this tutorial as simple as possible, the MongoDB deployed will have the basic configuration -> standalone, no authentication and no persistent storage.
-However you can change the environment variables during the deployment to change that.
-Contact us on [Discord](https://discord.gg/EHexBW) if you need help.
+However you can change the environment variables on the deployment page and make it High Available.
+Contact us on [Discord](https://discordapp.com/invite/QVgqWuw) if you need help.

 ## Setup the Backend API